nextcloud/documentation/developer_manual/bugtracker/kanban.rst

 What does a developer think?
   "I’ll check the Scenario described earlier works as expected.
-If necessary I’ll update the related Gherkin Scenarios. `Jenkins`_ will test the scenario on all kinds of platforms, Web server and database combinations with `cucumber`_."
+If necessary I’ll update the related Gherkin Scenarios. `Drone`_ will test the scenario on all kinds of platforms, Web server and database combinations with `cucumber`_."